BagelSeedz/Robine-Air/README.md

 - Butttt if you want to see my progress when I was an itty bitty upcoming Bot Developer, here's a perfectly chaotic example for you!

 - This client refused to pay me sooo yay for educational dev experience!

+- "Failure is simply the opportunity to begin again.
+This time more intelligently." - Henry Ford